NCGS Honorary Members

 Mel Erskine

 The late Mel Erskine had a long career as a well-known Bay Area consulting geologist with interests including mining and petroleum exploration, using all the tools from satellite imagery to geology and geophysics.
-Author of many papers on the geology of the western U.S., Mel was active in the NCGS for over 3 decades.
+Author of many papers on the geology of the western U.S., Mel was active in the NCGS for over three decades.
 He was President in 1991-92 and a Counselor for many years.

 Larry Funkhouser